TribalyteTechnologies/BrightByte/README.md

  - /webapp contains the frontend project developed with Ionic 3.
  - /backend contains the backend project developed with NestJS.
+ - /blockchain contains smartcontracts, deploying algorithms and some tests.
  - /tools contains useful scripts for testing or code examples.

  Each one of them contains its own package.json with several commands and dependecies.
 Some of them also contains a README.md file with more information.

+## Quick local starup
+Run `npm start` in root directory to install and start a full local version of Brightbyte.

+## Startup order
+If you want to customize the code an run it by yourself, there is a specific order to start the system:

+1. Start ganache locally if needed with `npm run ganache` in blockchain folder.
+2. Deploy smartcontracts with `npm run truffle:migrate`.
+3. Go to webapp folder and run `npm start` to run the frontend.
+4. Finally go to backend folder and run `npm start`.

 ## Dependencies installation
 Run `npm install` in each directory for installing all the dependencies.